dingmyu/NCP/README.md

 Totally 9 different settings are included, as shown in the `data/*/trainval.pkl` folders.

 Note that each `.pkl` file contains more than 2500 architectures, and their corresponding evaluation results under multiple metrics.
-The original training logs and checkpoints (including model weights and optimizer data) will be uploaded to Google drive (more than 4T).
-We will share the download link once the upload is complete.
+The original training logs and checkpoints (including model weights and optimizer data) can be found in [Google drive](https://drive.google.com/drive/folders/1Gq4P0BuWnZbzStlZJcPq29qflqN8nTWy?usp=sharing).

 ## Quick start
 ### First, train the predictor